IBM/slack-watson-bot/README.md

 This [project](https://github.com/nheidloff/slack-watson-bot) contains sample code that shows how to build a chatbot for Slack that leverages [IBM Watson Conversation](https://www.ibm.com/watson/developercloud/conversation.html) and [Botkit](https://github.com/howdyai/botkit).

 In order to provide the best possible user experience [Slack buttons](https://api.slack.com/docs/message-buttons) are used that can be defined via the [Slack Message Builder](https://api.slack.com/docs/messages/builder).
-The definition of the Slack messages are stored in the [dialog definition](https://raw.githubusercontent.com/nheidloff/slack-watson-bot/master/screenshots/workspace1.png).
+The definitions of the Slack messages are stored in the [dialog definition](https://raw.githubusercontent.com/nheidloff/slack-watson-bot/master/screenshots/workspace1.png).

 The project also demostrates how to invoke REST APIs, for example to find current weather conditions via [Weather Company Data](https://console.bluemix.net/catalog/services/weather-company-data).
 In order to do this, nodes in the dialog are marked as 'action nodes' via [context information](https://raw.githubusercontent.com/nheidloff/slack-watson-bot/master/screenshots/workspace2.png).
 The implementation of the actions is done in the [Node.js application](https://github.com/nheidloff/slack-watson-bot/blob/master/watson-slack.js#L55-L92).